kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 Yes.
-When enabled, and when container images have been pulled with image pull secrets (credentials), subsequent image pulls for pods that do not contain the image pull secret that sucessfully pulled the image will have to authenticate by trying to pull the image manifests from the registry.
+When enabled, and when container images have been pulled with image pull secrets (credentials), subsequent image pulls for pods that do not contain the image pull secret that successfully pulled the image will have to authenticate by trying to pull the image manifests from the registry.
 The image layers do not have to be re-pulled, just the manifests for authentication purposes.